edgarberm/async-route-manager/README.md

-# AsyncRouteManager
+# Async Route Manager

+🚨 This repo is a proof of concept and is not ready for production.

 The idea behind this component (add-on) is to facilitate the the data preloading of the [react-router](https://www.npmjs.com/package/react-router) Route components in the easiest way.

 The problem with React Router is that it does not know if the child component has the data needed to be rendered.
-In most cases the data comes from an API and is not available when you execute the `componentWillMount` method of the component.
+In most cases the data comes from an API, and is not available when you execute the `componentWillMount` method of the component.

 In the ideal scenario, a preloader should appear while the data is being obtained, and once the data is available, the component can be rendered.
-Wait, in the ideal scenario, the first preloader must be different from the preloader for the sections.
+Wait 🤔, in the ideal scenario, the first preloader must be different from the preloader for the sections.

 Maybe an illustrated example can be more explicit...